csdms/babelizer/README.rst

 The *babelizer* requires a single, *yaml* formatted, input file that describes the library you would like to wrap.
 This file is typically called, *babel.yaml*.
-An example of a black *babel.yaml* file,
+An example of a blank *babel.yaml* file,

 .. code:: yaml